Battle of Talavera: Popular culture

+The same year Irish politician and writer John Wilson Croker's poem The Battles of Talavera was published.
+A popular success, running through several editions, it played a major role in romanticising the Peninsular War.

 Talavera is the setting for Sharpe's Eagle, the first book written in Bernard Cornwell's "Sharpe" series, and is depicted in the conclusion of the film adaptation of the same name.
 The flanking manoeuvre by the Light Company is completely fictional as is the South Essex regiment they are attached to.
 Cavalry is notably absent from the battle, with the hidden ditch used by Sharpe and his men for cover instead.

 The Monument to the Battle of Talavera, a war memorial located in Talavera de la Reina, was inaugurated on 2 October 1990.